abranjith/unblock/docs/source/index.rst

 **About the project**
 *********************
-**unblock** comes with utilities that can be used to convert synchronous functions to asynch for use in event loop across your maps.
+**unblock** comes with utilities that can be used to convert synchronous functions to asynch for use in event loop.
 Here is a basic example,

 .. code-block:: python

    import asyncio
-   from unblock.core import asyncify
+   from unblock import asyncify

    @asyncify
    def my_sync_func():